felixlu/awesome-stars/topics.md

 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [mahmoud/boltons](https://github.com/mahmoud/boltons) - 🔩 Like builtins, but boltons.
 250+ constructs, recipes, and snippets which extend (and rely on nothing but) the Python standard library.
 Nothing like Michael Bolton.
 - [akfamily/akshare](https://github.com/akfamily/akshare) - AKShare is an elegant and simple financial data interface library for Python, built for human beings! 开源财经数据接口库
-- [goplus/gop](https://github.com/goplus/gop) - The Go+ programming language is designed for engineering, STEM education, and data science.
+- [goplus/xgo](https://github.com/goplus/xgo) - XGo is the first AI-native programming language that integrates software engineering into a unified whole.
 Our vision is to enable everyone to become a builder of the world.
 - [trinodb/trino](https://github.com/trinodb/trino) - Official repository of Trino, the distributed SQL query engine for big data, formerly known as PrestoSQL (https://trino.io)
 - [fastai/fastbook](https://github.com/fastai/fastbook) - The fastai book, published as Jupyter Notebooks
 - [modin-project/modin](https://github.com/modin-project/modin) - Modin: Scale your Pandas workflows by changing a single line of code